schedjoules/calendar-store-api/details/weather.md

 Optional GET parameters
 - locale (if omitted defaults to 'en')
+- location
 ```
+By using the location parameter the defaults for that location are returned.
+For example when requesting location=us the default temprature setting will be returned as Fahrenheit.

+###Plot locations based on the user's location
 Your app can access the {location} parameter by making a request to

 ```